Jason2Brownlee/FastGeneticAlgorithm/README.md

 I really love genetic algorithms, always have.

-When I start using a new programming language, I topically develop a genetic algorithm to prove that I understand the language well enough.
+When I start using a new programming language, I typically develop a genetic algorithm to prove that I understand the language well enough.

-Optimization algorithms have to be fast and I had a thought: "can I get Python to run about as fast as c?"
+Optimization algorithms have to be fast and I had a thought:

+> Can I get Python genetic algorithm to run about as fast as C?

-This project explores how we might develop an implementation of the "simple genetic algorithm" in Python that is about as fast as an implementation in ANSI C. It's probably not possible but how close can we get?
+This project explores how we might develop an implementation of the "simple genetic algorithm" in Python that is about as fast as an implementation in ANSI C. It's probably not possible but it is interesting to see how close can we get.

-I did this years ago, just decided to make it public (someone asked me about it).
+I did this years ago, I've just decided to make it public (someone asked me about it).

 ## Results